-Figure 7.
-Route for the driving experiment.

-the three obstacle types) at each actuator, shown as Actuator 1 to Actuator 5 in Fig. 1.
-The bold line in Fig. 7 indicates the experimental route.
+We evaluated the robustness against cushion type in a near-practical environment.
+As shown in Fig. 1, we mounted a vibrating car seat on a test vehicle for evaluation by five test drivers with considerable driving experience.
+The test drivers reported the vibration intensity, direction, and obstacle type when they sensed the vibration.
+Before the evaluation, the test drivers felt nine types of vibrations (i.e., three intensities for the three obstacle types) at each actuator, shown as Actuator 1 to Actuator 5 in Fig. 1.
+The bold line in Fig. 7 indicates the experimental route, shown by Google Map [21].
 The actuator is vibrated at random times while the test drivers drive on a circuit track, shown in Fig. 7, at speeds of less than 20 km/s.
 Answers were only considered valid when received within 5 s of the vibration.